-As a response to the need for monitoring of greenhouse gases and ozone depleting substances, the Norwegian Environment Agency and NILU - Norwegian Institute for Air Research signed a contract commissioning NILU to run a programme for monitoring greenhouse gases at the Zeppelin Observatory, close to Ny-Ålesund in Svalbard in 1999.
-This national programme includes now monitoring of 46 greenhouse gases and trace gases at the Zeppelin Observatory in the Arctic, many of them also ozone depleting substances.
+In response to the need for monitoring of greenhouse gases and ozone depleting substances, the Norwegian Environment Agency and NILU - Norwegian Institute for Air Research signed a contract commissioning NILU to run a programme for monitoring greenhouse gases at the Zeppelin Observatory, close to Ny-Ålesund in Svalbard in 1999.
+This national programme now includes monitoring of 46 greenhouse gases and trace gases at the Zeppelin Observatory in the Arctic, many of them also ozone depleting substances.
 In 2009, NILU upgraded and extended the observational activity at the Birkenes Observatory in Aust-Agder.
-From 2010, the Norwegian Environment Agency/NILU monitoring programme was extended to also include the new observations from Birkenes of the greenhouse gases CO2 and CH4 and selected aerosol observations particularly relevant for the understanding of climate change.
-Relevant components are also reported in "Monitoring of long-range transported air pollutants in Norway, annual report 2016" 4(Aas et al. 2017), this includes particulate and gaseous inorganic constituents, particulate carbonaceous matter, ground level ozone and particulate matter for 2016.
-This report also includes a description of the weather in Norway in 2016 in Chap.
+From 2010, the Norwegian Environment Agency/NILU monitoring programme was extended to also include the new observations from Birkenes of the greenhouse gases CO_2 and CH_4 and selected aerosol observations particularly relevant for the understanding of climate change.
+Relevant components are also reported in "Monitoring of long-range transported air pollutants in Norway, annual report 2017" 5(Aas et al. 2018), this includes particulate and gaseous inorganic constituents, particulate carbonaceous matter, ground level ozone and particulate matter for 2017.
+This report also includes a description of the weather in Norway in 2017 in Chap.
 2, which is relevant for the observed concentrations of greenhouse gases and aerosols.